-Last year her music was be heard throughout the film, "Falling South" which had a phenomenal festival run.
+In 2017 - 2018 her music was be heard throughout the film, "Falling South" which had a phenomenal festival run.
 The film was nominated for numerous awards including Best Soundtrack at the Clifton Film Celebration in Virginia.

 Currently, Deborah can be found playing live around Colorado while working on her next album and more film scores.